wesmar/WinDefCtl/README.md

 ---

+## 📦 Available Versions

+### PowerShell Script Version

+By popular request from the [MyDigitalLife (MDL) community](https://forums.mydigitallife.net/threads/command-line-utility-to-turn-on-off-windows-defender-and-tamper-protection.89900/), a PowerShell script version is now available: **WinDefCtl.ps1**

+This script version provides the same core functionality as the compiled utility, allowing users who prefer script-based solutions or need to review the source code directly to manage Windows Defender settings with full transparency.

+Both versions offer very similar capabilities for controlling Real-Time Protection and Tamper Protection settings.

+---

 ## 📋 Overview

 WinDefCtl is a command-line utility that provides automated control over Windows Defender's Real-Time Protection (RTP) and Tamper Protection settings through UI Automation API.
 It operates with stealth execution capabilities, making security configuration changes invisible to the user.